Browser does not support script.

 Check dates and availability and book.

-There is limited accommodation available for senior officers at the Warsash campus along with a café, bar and restaurant facilities.
+We have a list of private accommodation in the local area with short- and long-term options for our students.
 There is also a website where students can book bed and breakfast accommodation off campus in the local area.
 The accommodation listed has a range of prices and facilities: www.warsashhousing.co.uk

 Accessibility on this website